VictorRodriguez/compilers-lecture/labs/02/README.md

 ```
     ./my_compiler hello.c
-    There is a missing {  error in this line: (print line)
+    There is a missing { (optional : error in this line:
-    There is a missing "  error in this line: (print line)
+    There is a missing " (optional : error in this line:
 ```

-If your code can detect that you are more than fine
+If your code can detect these errors it is more than fine.

 ## Please send the mail as git send mail: